AvtsVivek/LearnVsExt/src/tasks/252550-ITagOne/ReadMe.md

 ```

 9. Get IClassifierAggregatorService object to get classifier.
 We need to explore more about the classifier.
 Update: The classifier is not used in the app.
 Its not working, need to find out more about classifier.
-Removed the classifier code.

 ```cs
 var classifierAggregatorService = componentModel.GetService<IClassifierAggregatorService>();